cbied/jnj_equine/README.md

 ## Features: ##
 * Created RESTful protocol for update, get, put, and delete endpoints
+* Client can schedule appointments
+* Client can update their and their horse information
+* Admin can approve/deny appointments
+* Admin can update if the client paid (if they were to pay in cash)
 * Used Node.js and Bcrypt/Salt for authentication for register and login
-* Self taught and implemented Stripe so customers could pay for meetings
+* Self taught and implemented Stripe so client can pay for meetings
 * Wrote SASS and animations along with ReactStrap for UI/UX design
 * Won best UI/UX award